-1. Market participants entering into transactions with wholesale energy products or expressing interest to enter into such transactions through orders to trade which are required to be reported to the Agency in accordance with Article 8(1) shall register with the national regulatory authority in the Member State Contracting Party in which they are established or resident or, if they are not established or resident in the Union Energy Community, in a Contracting Party Member State in which they are active.
+1. Market participants entering into transactions with wholesale energy products or expressing interest to enter into such transactions through orders to trade which are required to be reported to the Agency in accordance with Article 8(1) shall register with the national regulatory authority in the Member StateContracting Party where the delivery of the wholesale energy products takes or will take place in which they are established or resident or, if they are not established or resident in the Union, in a Member State in which they are active.
 For the purpose of registration, national regulatory authorities shall apply the registration format developed by the Agency for the Cooperation of Energy Regulators under Regulation No 1227/2011.
+The Energy Community Regulatory Board shall make available an online compilation of all national registrations in the Contracting Parties.

 A market participant shall register only with one national regulatory authority.
-Contracting Parties Member States shall not require a market participant already registered in another Contracting Party or Member State to register again.
+Member States shall not require a market participant already registered in another Member State to register again.